Frequently Asked Questions

 Why the focus on heat pumps?

 Heating and hot water represent up to 75% of an average home’s GHG emissions.
 While improving overall energy efficiency is important, the single biggest thing we can do at home to reduce our GHG emissions is to switch from fossil fuel heat to clean electricity.
-Heating systems last about 20 years, so in order to reach our carbon neutral 2050 goal we have to start making the switch to heat pumps now.
+Heating systems typically last around 20 years, so to reach our carbon-neutral 2050 goal, we must start making the switch to heat pumps now.

-Heat pumps also provide cooling in summer which helps to reduce the health impacts from climate change: extreme heat and wildfire smoke.
+Heat pumps also provide cooling in summer, which helps to improve health.
+Impacts from climate change: extreme heat and wildfire smoke.

 With current rebates, there is no better time to make the switch.